-When we use the Internet as a mere tool for sharing information and documents, we usually tend to think of what happens in the next few hours.
+When we use the Internet as a mere tool for sharing information and documents, we usually tend to think of what will happen in the next few hours.

-Create something, publish it, share, and wait for the result to come.
+Create something, publish it, share it, and wait for the results to come.
 Either likes, comments, retweets, “loves” and so on, it tends to be the main thought for the moment.
-As time passes by, our interest moves on to creates something new, to publish it, to share it, and again, wait to see the results.
+As time passes by, our interest moves on to create something new, to publish it, to share it, and again, wait to see the results.

 Our memory has changed as well.
 It’s shorter.
 While we keep thinking of the future, we tend to slowly abandon the past, forgetting what we’ve done one, or two weeks ago.
 We don’t need to remember it; the Internet does it for us.
 A massive historical archive of all we’ve done.